-Capital Controls and the Real Exchange Rate: Do Controls Promote Disequilibria? [new draft soon]
+Capital Controls and the Real Exchange Rate: Do Controls Promote Disequilibria? [new draft!]

 The consensus view is that capital controls can effectively lengthen the maturity composition of capital inflows and increase the independence of monetary policy but are not generally effective at reducing net inflows and influencing the real exchange rate.
-This paper studies the adjustment dynamics of the real exchange rate towards its long-run equilibrium and presents empirical evidence that although capital controls may not directly affect the long-run equilibrium level of the real exchange rate, they may enable disequilibria to persist for an extended period of time relative to the absence of controls.
+This paper studies the adjustment dynamics of the real exchange rate towards its long-run equilibrium and presents empirical evidence that capital controls increase the persistence of misalignments.
 Allowing the speed of adjustment to vary according to the intensity of restrictions on capital flows, it is shown that the real exchange rate converges to its long-run level at significantly slower rates in countries with capital controls.
 This result is strongest when the exchange rate is undervalued and appears to operate primarily via nominal exchange rate dynamics.
 In addition, controls on capital inflows have consistently greater effects than controls on outflows.
 The results also suggest that flexible exchange rate regimes accelerate the adjustment of disequilibria relative to managed and fixed regimes.

 (INET Working Paper No. 28)